 CONS: USB power is fiddly | No zonal control (without buying additional thermostats)

 Having basically invented the smart thermostat, Nest has seemingly spent the last few years taking it easy.
-A cheaper E Thermostat model is in the works, but for now this older iteration is the only one can buy in the UK.
 While it’s not quite on the cutting edge of home tech anymore, the third-gen Nest still does almost everything you’d expect of it.

 Aside from its intuitive wheel-shaped design, this thermostat’s easy-to-use app and myriad learning capabilities all add up to a device that can save you cash without you having to think about it too much.
 Is it any good?
 Unlike Tado and Evohome, the Nest doesn’t do zoned heating (without buying multiple Nests), so you can’t tweak the warmth of your bedroom, lounge or kitchen individually.